What Are Cold Sore Causes?

 Items to Look Out For

 Some items are perfect carriers for the cold sore virus.
 The fluid inside of a cold sore blister contains a high number of the virus which can remain on a surface for long periods of time.
 Even touching the hand of someone with cold sores can lead to infection.
-Sharing toothbrushes, cups, knives or forks, face towels, lip balm or other personal items can result in infection.
+Sharing toothbrushes, cups, knives or forks, face towels, lip balm or other personal items can result in infection (even a cold sore in the eye).

 Avoiding Cold Sores